What is Affordability at AstraZeneca?

 The company’s position, policy and performance on the pricing of medicines, including tiered pricing, differential pricing, capped pricing, early access programmes, Patient Assistance Programmes, royalty-free licensing, pricing transparency, reimbursement strategy, and commercialisation, strategy, availability and registration.

-The price of our medicines is designed to ensure the financial sustainability of the healthcare system and our research-led business model.
-Our methodology helps us understand the burden of treatment cost and level of affordability when patients have to pay for their own medicines.
-We aim to make our medicines more affordable through:
+With health at the heart of our business, we are making changes to address affordability to help ensure our medicines are accessible.
+The price of our medicines is therefore designed to ensure the financial sustainability of healthcare systems and our research-led business model.
+Our methodology helps us understand the cost of treatment and level of affordability including when patients have to pay for their own medicines.
+We make our medicines more affordable through:

 - Patient Assistance Programmes tailored to each market that can make our medicines available through donation

-- Our targeted pricing strategy, which considers ability to pay
+- Our tiered pricing strategy, which considers ability to pay based on GDP

 We want to ensure the prices paid for our medicines reflect the actual health benefits patients are receiving.
 A medicine may or may not be effective for every patient and through Innovative Value Strategies (IVS), we are building new models to make ourselves accountable and ensure patients are truly benefiting from our products.

 What is an Innovative Value Strategy?
 Any agreement that reduces uncertainty of payers (economic or clinical) where access, reimbursement or price is linked to real world clinical benefit or other agreed terms.